Weapons and ammunition (application for consent and export licence)

 - the import into countries outside the EU

-The EU Regulation 258/2012 establishes the obligation for a licence for the export of firearms, parts, essential components and ammunition cited in Appendix 1 of the regulation and for the measures coupled to this, which relate to the export of firearms for civilian use to countries outside the EU.
+The EU Regulation 258/2012 imposes licensing requirements for the export of firearms, parts, essential components and ammunition listed in Appendix 1 of the regulation and for the related measures concerning the export of firearms for civilian use to countries outside the EU.

-There are three types of licences.
-The specific characteristics of the licences cited below can be found in EU Regulation 258/2012.
+There are 3 types of licences.
+The specific characteristics of the licences listed below can be found in EU Regulation 258/2012.

 - single licence